algorithmic-music-exploration/amen/README.md

 # amen
 A toolbox for algorithmic remixing, after Echo Nest Remix.

+# Platforms
+Amen is developed on Ubuntu 14.04 and higher.
+OS X is probably workable.
+Windows users should install Ubuntu.

 # Installation
 Amen is pretty simple, but it stands on top of some complex stuff.

+First, you'll need our favorite resampler: `apt-get libsamplerate`.
+Then, you'll need to get our own version of it `pip install git+https://github.com/bmcfee/samplerate.git`

-If you're a serious Python nerd, you can just get it from pip:  `pip install amen`.
+Now, if you're a serious Python nerd, you can just get it from pip:  `pip install amen`.

 If not, read on for faster, more user-friendly installation process.